codecraftingtools/codecraftingtools.github.io/_sources/workflow/workflow.rst.txt

 Implement Primitive Components
 ------------------------------

-Primitive components are implemented by suppling header and source files that provide conforming class declarations and definitions.
+Primitive C++ components are implemented by suppling header and source files that provide conforming class declarations and definitions.

 .. highlight:: C++